 UCM NSSLHA is extremely successful due to the Chapter’s outstanding Executive Board who meet at least twice a month to plan and prepare Chapter meetings and events.
 This year UCM NSSLHA has established a “Cord Program” to encourage increased student participation and reward its active members.

 The graduate program in speech-language pathology ensures graduate students obtain a minimum of 400 clinical clock hours with individuals exhibiting various communication disorders and differences across the lifespan.
 Both onsite (Welch-Schmidt Center for Communication Disorders) and offsite (e.g., private practice, schools, hospitals, rehabilitation settings) experiences are part of the degree program.
-Each student will complete a semester in the schools (externship) and a semester in a medical setting (internship), and have a third optional offsite experience.
+Each student will complete three offsite experiences.
+One will be a part-time placement, one semester in the schools (externship) and a semester in a medical setting (internship).
 Local placement occurs for the externship experience.
 Historically students are placed in internships locally but both east and west coast placement in the United States exist.

 The Welch-Schmidt Center for Communication Disorders is an 8,600-square-foot self-contained unit located at University of Central Missouri.
 We consider ourselves one of the finest facilities for clinical training in the country.
 Students provide diagnostic and rehabilitative services to children and adults with communication disorders from the community.